THEME: PRAYER – PLEASE TRY AGAIN

 Jesus gives us a similar message of perseverance in prayer by the parable of a widow who repeatedly demanded justice from a judge.
-Eventually her request was granted (Lk.
-18:1-8).
-Beloved, let us not give up when our prayer-calls to God are not immediately answered, and the recorded ‘heavenly voice’ seems to say: ‘The Lord you are calling has not answered; please try again later.’
-In that case, let us heed the ‘heavenly voice’, and try again and again, but never give up!
-We have had the experience of almost giving up after phoning a friend several times, but then we decided to call again, and this time we were answered; so let us keep making our prayer-calls to God – for He will certainly answer!
+Eventually, her request was granted (Luke 18:1-8).
+Beloved, let us not give up when our prayer-calls to God are not immediately answered, and the recorded “heavenly voice” seems to say: “The Lord you are calling has not answered; please try again later.”
+In that case, let us heed the “heavenly voice”, and try again and again; we should never give up!

-When we find praying alone very tough, we can learn from how Moses was assisted.
-When he was tired in raising his hands in prayer, Aaron (the priest) and Hur assisted him.
+Furthermore, when we find praying alone very tough, we can learn from how Moses was assisted.
+When he was tired of raising his hands in prayer, Aaron (the priest) and Hur assisted him.
 Sometimes when we are tempted to give up in prayer, we may ask our priest, family or friend to support us.
 Secondly, they provided a seat for Moses.
-So similarly, we may use other things to aid our prayers: for instance, a CD with prayers we can pray along, or with songs we can sing along.
+So similarly, we may use other things to aid our prayers: for instance, reading a biblical passage, a CD with recorded prayers we can pray along, or with songs we can sing along.

-As you persevere in prayer for that job, marriage, success, healing, peace of mind, spiritual renewal, etc. may the Lord eventually answer your prayers, amen!
+Finally, as you persevere in prayer for that job, marriage, success, healing, peace of mind, spiritual renewal, etc., may the Lord eventually answer your prayers.
+Amen!

 By Very Rev. Fr.
 John Louis